Sétif: Climate

 Many factors are involved in determining the climate of Sétif, which are: the estimated altitude of 1,100 m, the distance of 50 km from the Mediterranean Sea, its location on the eastern Hautes Plaines and the fact that it is, of course, surrounded by mountains, the combination of these factors means that Sétif enjoys a semi-arid climate (Köppen-Geiger climate classification BSk), its summers are hot and dry, while its winters are cold and rainy.

 Due to Setif's location in the highlands, it has one of the coldest winters in Algeria, it frequently sees annual snowfalls of up to 40 cm.
 The region records significant rainfall in winter.
 Flash floods are rare, but have recently occurred around spring and fall.
-The summer is relatively hot, where extreme heat waves are frequent around July and August, when temperatures can sometimes exeed 40°C.
+The summer is relatively hot, where extreme heat waves are frequent around July and August, when temperatures can sometimes exceed 40 °C.

 Vegetation

 The vegetation coverage of Sétif is characterized by a low percentage of the minimum ecological balance, estimated at 25% of the total area of the wilaya.
 Forests make up a significant portion of the vegetation, representing 66.15% of the total area of the wilaya, including 62,750 hectares of natural forests and 39,144 hectares of planted forests, which make up 41.38% of the total tree coverage.
 The low vegetation coverage in the city of Sétif is a concern as it can lead to soil erosion, reduced air quality, and decreased biodiversity.
 On the other hand, the high percentage of forested area within the wilaya provides important ecological benefits, including carbon sequestration, wildlife habitat, and recreation opportunities.
 It is crucial for the city to address the low vegetation coverage and work towards improving the balance between urbanization and preservation of the natural environment.